SMHasibHasnain/smhasibhasnain.github.io/_posts/2025-07-18-JavaScript-Error-and-Warning-List.md

 | Using `with` statement | `with` is disallowed in strict mode due to its confusing scoping. | `'use strict'; with(obj) {}` |
 | Non-strict sloppy declarations | Variables declared without `var`, `let`, or `const` in non-strict mode. | `x = 1;` |
 | Using deprecated `__proto__` | Directly accessing or assigning `__proto__` is discouraged. | `obj.__proto__ = null;` |

 ---

-✅ This file contains **all** known common JavaScript errors and warnings, with clear descriptions, examples, and MDN references for your easy copy-paste and study.

----